Skip to main content

 Bassoon Lecturer

 Graeme Brown grew up in the distillery village of Windygates, Fife and began learning the bassoon through local authority lessons.
-He soon progressed to the Junior Department, of the Royal Conservatoire of Scotland, to study with Janet Bloxwich.
-He continued his studies at the RCS in both undergraduate and postgraduate programmes with David Hubbard and Peter Whelan.
+He soon progressed to the Junior Department of the Royal Conservatoire of Scotland to study with Janet Blowich.
+He continued his studies at RCS in both undergraduate and postgraduate programmes with David Hubbard and Peter Whelan.

 In addition to this role, Graeme continues to perform with other orchestras throughout the UK.
-He has appeared as a guest player with The Royal Philharmonic Orchestra, The Orchestra of The Royal Opera House, The BBC Philharmonic, The Bournemouth Symphony Orchestra, Opera North and The City of Birmingham Symphony Orchestra.
+He has recently appeared as a guest player with The Philharmonia Orchestra, The City of Birmingham Symphony Orchestra and The Orchestra of Scottish Opera.

-Graeme lives in the Village of Harthill and enjoys the walking, running and cycling opportunities available to him in the surrounding countryside.
+Graeme lives in the Village of Harthill and enjoys the walking, running, cycling and wild swimming opportunities available to him in the surrounding countryside.